evanm4183/evanm4183/README.md

 ### Hi there 👋
 - Student at Nashville Software School, Cohort 57
-- Bullet 2
+- Currently learning how to build back-ends with C# and .NET
-- Bullet 3
+- Check out my front-end capstone "Sudoku Source"

 <!--
 **evanm4183/evanm4183** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.